 Causes of Hearing Loss After Head Injury

 There are two primary ways that hearing problems can arise after a head injury or concussion: neurological damage or mechanical damage.

 For example, if an injury affects the mechanical process of hearing, the ear will not transmit sound to the brain at all.
 This is the most common cause of hearing loss after head injury.

 On the other hand, if the parts of the brain that process hearing become damaged or disrupted, the brain can no longer process sound.
 Therefore, even if the ear itself functions properly, a patient can still experience hearing problems.

 To understand how hearing loss can occur after a head injury, it will help to understand how the ear works.

 The ear comprises three sections: the outer ear, the middle ear, and the inner ear.
 Each section plays a part in the hearing process:

 - The outer ear consists of the ear lobe and ear canal and protects the rest of the ear.

 - The middle ear contains the tympanic membrane (eardrum), a thin layer of tissue that vibrates when sound waves strike it.
 This vibration transfers to three small bones (ossicle bones) in the middle ear which in turn transfer the vibration to the fluid in the inner ear.

 - The inner ear contains fluid and a spiral structure called the cochlea.
 The cochlea senses the movement of the fluid and changes that movement into electrical impulses.

 Finally, the cochlea sends electrical impulses to the auditory nerve, which transmits those signals to the brain.
-If a head injury interrupts any part of this process, hearing loss will result.
+If a head injury interrupts any part of this process, hearing loss can result.

 For example, the blow from the injury can rupture the eardrum, dislocate the ossicle bones, or sever the auditory nerve.
-All of this will lead to hearing problems after head injury.
+All of this can lead to hearing problems after head injury.

 Types of Hearing Loss After Head Injury